epn-vespa/tutorials/magnetospheres/MDISC/README.md

 # Resource Descriptor file Examples

-This tutorial is derived from an exercise about magnetodisk modelling using Matlab, based on the MDISC EPN-TAP data service (for students during a summer school in 2018).
+This tutorial is derived from an exercise about magnetodisc modelling using Matlab, based on the MDISC EPN-TAP data service (for students during a summer school in 2018).